Dead Rising 2: Plot

-In 2011, five years after the events of Dead Rising, former motocross champion Chuck Greene is in the fictional casino town of Fortune City, Nevada, to take part in Terror Is Reality, a controversial sports entertainment game show where contestants kill zombies for money and fame.
-Chuck needs the prize money to buy Zombrex (a daily medication that suppresses the zombification process) for his daughter Katey, who was bitten by her zombified mother during a previous outbreak in Las Vegas when she was only four years old.
-While Chuck is backstage after the show, the show's supply of zombies is released; Chuck rescues Katey and makes his way to an emergency shelter, which is sealed after their arrival.
-Raymond Sullivan (the only security guard to reach the shelter alive) is initially reluctant to let the infected Katey in, but Chuck promises to keep her supplied with Zombrex until the military arrives in three days.
+Five years after the events of Dead Rising, former motocross champion Chuck Greene is in the casino town of Fortune City, Nevada, taking part in Terror Is Reality, a controversial sports entertainment game show where contestants kill zombies for money and fame.
+Chuck needs the prize money to buy Zombrex, a daily medication that suppresses the zombification process, for his young daughter, Katey; who was bitten by her zombified mother during a previous outbreak in Las Vegas.

-Chuck needs to venture into the post apocalyptic city to find a dose of Zombrex, entering and exiting the shelter via an air duct.
-Another survivor, Stacey Forsythe (leader of the Nevada branch of zombie rights organization "Citizens for Undead Rights and Equality", which was in town to protest the treatment of the zombies by Terror Is Reality) supplies him with a map and two-way radio; she promises to keep watch on the shelter's security monitors and direct Chuck to any other survivors or points of interest in the area.
+While Chuck is backstage, the show's supply of zombies are released; Chuck rescues Katey and makes his way to an emergency shelter, which is sealed after their arrival.
+Head of security, Raymond Sullivan is initially reluctant to let the infected Katey in, but Chuck promises to keep her supplied with Zombrex until the military arrives in three days.
+Chuck ventures into the city to find a dose of Zombrex.
+Another survivor, Stacey Forsythe, a leader of a zombie rights organization protesting their treatment by Terror Is Reality, gives Chuck a map and two-way radio.
+She watches the shelter's security monitors and directs Chuck to other survivors or points of interest in the area.

-After returning with the first dose of Zombrex for Katey, a news report implicates Chuck as the cause of the Fortune City outbreak.
-Chuck tracks down the reporter, Rebecca Chang, at a nearby hotel, and offers her the story of a lifetime if she gives him a chance to prove his innocence and helps him determine who was really behind the outbreak.
-Following this, Chuck has three main objectives to complete: discover the origin of the Fortune City outbreak by following the "Case File" missions, rescue as many survivors as possible (either from zombies, or from the "psychopath" boss characters), and find enough doses of Zombrex to keep Katey alive until the military arrives.

-Chuck and Rebecca discover that Terror Is Reality host Tyrone "TK" King is using the outbreak as cover to rob Fortune City's four main casinos.
-Chuck foils the robberies and prevents the host from escaping in his helicopter.
-TK is locked up in the shelter, and reveals that another organization responsible for the outbreak paid him to frame Chuck for it.
+After giving Katey the first dose of Zombrex, a news report implicates Chuck as causing the outbreak.
+Chuck tracks down the reporter Rebecca Chang at a nearby hotel and offers her a story if he can prove his innocence.
+From this Chuck is given three main objectives to complete: investigating the source of the outbreak; rescuing survivors from zombies; and finding more Zombrex to keep Katey alive until the military arrives.
+Chuck and Rebecca soon discover that Terror Is Reality host, Tyrone "TK" King, is using the outbreak to rob the city's casinos.
+Chuck foils the robberies and prevents TK from escaping in his helicopter.
+TK is locked up in the shelter, before revealing he's collaborating with another organization to cause the outbreak.